 Near the end of his career, Michael Jordan was asked why he always came early to practice before a game, even before the rookies.
 He was already being called the greatest basketball player of all time.
 He replied that his shooting percentage was just over 50 percent.
 That meant that over his career, he had failed almost as much as he had succeeded.
 He was committed to keep on practicing as long as there was room for him to improve.

 There are always new sins for the Christian to address and new enemies to defeat.
 The Christian life makes God’s work of change our paradigm for living, while we celebrate the grace that makes it possible.
 “For the grace of God that brings salvation has appeared to all men.
 It teaches us to say ‘No’ to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope—the glorious appearing of our great God and Savior, Jesus Christ” (Titus 2:11-13).

 No matter what you struggle with now, no matter how successful or stuck you see yourself to be, no matter how young or how old you are in the faith, no matter if you are a man or a woman, a boy or a girl, if you are Christ’s child, there is hope for you!
 It is not based on who you are or what you know.
 Your hope is Jesus!
 He lives in you and, because of that, you have a reason to celebrate each new day.
 You no longer live, but Christ lives in you!
 We welcome you to a lifestyle of celebrating just what that means.

 Adapted by permission from How People Change, by Timothy S. Lane and Paul David Tripp, New Growth Press.
-Two other helpful resources on this topic are Caught Off Guard, by William Smith and A Quest for More, by Paul David Tripp.
+You might also find A Quest for More by Paul David Tripp to be useful.